photonle/Photon-v2/README.md

 Sometimes this is want you want, and sometimes it's not.
 If you find that a parent value is appearing when you don't want it to, you must manually prevent the particular field/route from being inherited using the global `UNSET` variable.

 (See the `photon_siren_secondary` component for an example of this.)

+## Frames, StateMaps and State Slots
+One of the more significant creator changes in Photon 2 is the addition of frame strings.
+Using a very basic script-like syntax, frames can be constructed in a less-verbose and non-Lua manner.

+In Photon LE, frames written using table pairs that defined a light index and color, like: `{ { 1, R }, { 2, B }, { 3, R }, { 4, B } }`.
+This assigned the color red to lights 1 and 3, and the color blue to lights 2 and 4.

+In Photon 2, this same frame can be simplified to `"[R] 1 3 [B] 2 4"` using the new frame syntax.
+The string is parsed in a linear, left-to-right process.
+The state, defined in brackets (`[R]`), is applied to all element IDs to the right (`1 3`).
+When the parser reaches another pair of brackets (`[B]`), that new state is then applied to elements to the right of that (`2 4`).

 ## Compatibility
 While Photon 2 was intended to re-use many aspects of Photon LE for compatability, major changes in the addon architecture and a closer review of Photon LE's code eventually ruled this out.
 Photon 2 has been written from the ground-up and actually has very, very little in common with Photon LE.